-The modalities we decided to work with are visual, audio, and text modality.
-Then, for each video segment the extraction of their features was done by applying a pretrained model.
-Reviewing state-of-the-art feature extraction models we identified four pretrained models to work with to extract the correspondent features for each modality.
+Considering our video segments we decided to work with visual, audio, and text modalities.
+Reviewing state-of-the-art feature extraction models we identified four to work with to extract the correspondent features for each modality.

 Modality Pretrained model Extracted features

-Visual I3D [10] flow (n^1024)
+Visual I3D [10] flow (n1024)

-RGB $(n1024)$
+RGB (n1024)

-Audio VGGish [57] vggish $(n128)$
+Audio VGGish [57] vggish (n128)

 Text BMT [26] captions (words & indexes)

 Whisper [59] transcriptions (words & indexes)

-Table 10: Pretrained models used to extract features from video content for different modalities.
+Table 9: Pretrained models used to extract features from video content for different modalities.

-Table 10 summarizes the pretrained models used for each modality and the corresponding extracted features.
+Table 9 summarizes the pre-trained models used for each modality and the corresponding extracted features.
 From visual modality, we extracted RGB and flow embedding representations.
 These help us to capture spatial and temporal features from the video frames.
 From audio modality, we extracted audio embeddings that capture patterns in the audio related to the content.
 In the case of text modality, we extracted both, captions and transcriptions from the video scenes.
 We used Whisper to transcribe the dialogues of the videos.
 Then, all the transcriptions are in Spanish.
-On the other hand, because we wanted to consider information about what was happening in the video we decided to extract captions using the BMT [26] model.
-This model allow us to generate an English description of each one of the video scenes.
-Table 11 shows examples of the generated transcriptions and captions for the text modality.
-It is perceived that in the majority of the cases, the generated transcriptions are highly similar to the original dialogues while the captions are not too reliable when describing the videos in most cases.
-This suggests us to consider captions as a temporal modality to experiment with.
+On the other hand, because we wanted to consider information about what was happening in the video we decided to extract captions using the BMT model.
+This model generated an English description of the videos.